Calyeefornia/beans/README.md

 * As a non-registered user, I want to
   * Register an account
+   * With Email & Passowrd
+   * With Social Platforms -> Facebook & Google
   * Allowed to view listings without registering account.
   * Unable to upload listing.
   * Unable to view other pages except the signup/login and listings page.